dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 id: "bigquery"
 sidebar_label: "BigQuery quickstart"
 ---

+Learn how to set up dbt Cloud using a sample project and one of the most common data platforms.

+This guide will show you how to set up dbt and perform some key tasks.
+These tasks will illustrate how dbt establishes standard practices for your work:

 For the BigQuery project in the quickstart guide, you'll learn how to:

 - Create a Google Cloud Platform (GCP) project.